-In this trip report I review United Polaris First Class Frankfurt to San Francisco (SFO) on a Boeing 747-400.
-United launched its new Polaris First Class, replacing their Global First cabins.
-United Polaris First will eventually be phased out and replaced but the new United Polaris Business Class seat, but until the Polaris Business Seat is installed on all United’s planes, the Polaris First will remain available for booking.
+In this trip report, I review United Polaris First Class Frankfurt to San Francisco (SFO) on a Boeing 747-400.
+United launched its new Polaris First Class, replacing its Global First cabins.
+United Polaris First will eventually be phased out and replaced but the new United Polaris Business Class seat, but until the Polaris, Business Seat is installed on all United’s planes, the Polaris First will remain available for booking.

 The brand new United Polaris Pod concept, which is named after the brightest star in the Ursa Minor constellation, is the company’s most drastic product transformation in more than a decade.
 An upgrade driven by high benchmarks set by rival airlines, especially Emirates, Etihad and Qatar in the Middle East.
 United Polaris Business is comparable to Delta One and American Airlines Super Diamond Business Class, which both launched several years ago.
 I discuss which American Airline Business Suite is best separately.
 You can also read my flight review of the current United Polaris in Business Class.